You've been asked to determine the second lowest cost silver plan (SLCSP) for a group of ZIP codes.

 The order of the rows in your answer as emitted on stdout must stay the same as how they

 slcsp.csv.
 The first row should be the column headers:

 The remaining lines should output unquoted values with two digits after the decimal

 place of the rates, for example:

 It may not be possible to determine a SLCSP for every ZIP code given; for example, if there is only one silver plan available, there is no second lowest cost plan.
-Check for cases where a definitive answer cannot be found and leave those cells blank in the output CSV (no quotes or zeroes or other text).
+Check for cases where a definitive answer cannot be found and leave those cells blank in the output (no quotes or zeroes or other text).
 For example,

 The SLCSP is the so-called "benchmark" health plan in a particular area.
 It's used to compute the tax credit that qualifying individuals and families receive on the marketplace.
 It's the second lowest rate for a silver plan in the rate area.

 For example, if a rate area had silver plans with rates of

 [197.3, 197.3, 201.1, 305.4, 306.7, 411.24], the SLCSP for that rate area would be